CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### If you need to access the iterator variable after a for loop, how would you do it in Python?

-I would create an empty list and I would append with the iterables into it. and You can acces any iterable variable in that list.
+I would create an empty list and I would append with the iterables into it. and You can access any iterable variable in that list.
 #### What type of elements can a list contain in Python?
 A list can contain stirngs, integers, floats, tuples, dictionaries, sets.
 #### What is slice operator in Python and how to use?